Lockheed Martin Investment Management Co. Makes New $4.64 Million Investment in iShares S&P SmallCap 600 ETF (NYSEARCA:IJR)

-Lockheed Martin Investment Management Co. acquired a new position in shares of iShares S&P SmallCap 600 ETF (NYSEARCA:IJR – Get Rating) during the 1st quarter, according to its most recent 13F filing with the SEC.
-The firm acquired 43,000 shares of the exchange traded fund’s stock, valued at approximately $4,638,000.
+Lockheed Martin Investment Management Co. purchased a new stake in iShares S&P SmallCap 600 ETF (NYSEARCA:IJR – Get Rating) during the first quarter, according to its most recent filing with the SEC.
+The firm purchased 43,000 shares of the exchange traded fund’s stock, valued at approximately $4,638,000.

-Other institutional investors also recently bought and sold shares of the company.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
 Mystic Asset Management Inc. purchased a new position in shares of iShares S&P SmallCap 600 ETF in the 4th quarter valued at $29,000.
-Shore Point Advisors LLC purchased a new position in shares of iShares S&P SmallCap 600 ETF in the 4th quarter valued at $30,000.
-London Co. of Virginia purchased a new position in shares of iShares S&P SmallCap 600 ETF in the 4th quarter valued at $32,000.
-Kozak & Associates Inc. purchased a new position in shares of iShares S&P SmallCap 600 ETF in the 4th quarter valued at $32,000.
-Finally, Aspire Wealth Management Corp purchased a new position in shares of iShares S&P SmallCap 600 ETF in the 4th quarter valued at $34,000.
+Shore Point Advisors LLC purchased a new position in iShares S&P SmallCap 600 ETF during the 4th quarter worth $30,000.
+London Co. of Virginia purchased a new position in iShares S&P SmallCap 600 ETF during the 4th quarter worth $32,000.
+Aspire Wealth Management Corp purchased a new position in iShares S&P SmallCap 600 ETF during the 4th quarter worth $34,000.
+Finally, Kozak & Associates Inc. purchased a new position in iShares S&P SmallCap 600 ETF during the 4th quarter worth $32,000.

 About iShares S&P SmallCap 600 ETF